lution/uveio.github.io/_posts/2015-07-16-practical-python-multiprocessing.markdown

     tmp_fp.close()
 {% endhighlight %}

-And then merge the results:
+Then merge the results from each temp file:

 {% highlight python %}
 def merge(date):